perryOnCrack/perryoncrack.github.io/apps/rez.md

     - A major cause of this has been fixed in `1.9-fix3`, but I'm still getting some report of it happening, maybe there's still other causes.

 - When opening bottom sheet UIs, in some condition, the status bar will have the incorrect color.
-    - Caused by the current Compose `ModalBottomSheet` implementation, I don't have a fix at the moment.
+    - Caused by the current Compose `ModalBottomSheet` implementation, ~~I don't have a fix at the moment.~~
+    - There should be a way to fix this in the current Compose, I'll look into it in the near future.

 - Widget delete button is out of bound when the widget is filling the whole screen.
 - Contact list can't be retrieved in some devices.